In my last post "

 But in a well-constituted republic, nothing of this soldering, praising, and pitying, can take place; the representation being equal throughout the country, and complete in itself, however it maybe into legislative ans executive, they all have one and the same natural source.
 The parts are not foreigners to each other, like democracy, aristocracy, and monarchy.
 As there are no discordant distinctions, there is nothing to corrupt by compromise, nor confound by contrivance.

-In the end nobody says it better than Ayn Rand who is quoted by the authors as saying:
+Ayn Rand who is quoted by the authors as saying:

 “The basic and crucial political issue of our age is: capitalism versus socialism, or freedom versus statism.
 For decades, this issue has been silenced, suppressed, evaded, and hidden under the foggy, undefined rubber-terms of ‘conservatism' and ‘liberalism' which had lost their original meaning and could be stretched to mean all things to all men.”